 First wash and finely chop one large Fig Leaf.
 For a single cup use one heaping teaspoon.

 I put the chopped leaf directly in the post and added the boiling water.

 Then I waited, letting it steep about 8 minutes.

 Curious about the health benefits?
-According the world's healthiest foods the leaves of the Fig Tree have anti-diabetic properties reducing the amount of insulin needed by diabetics who require insulin injections.
-I've discovered that drinking 3-4 cups a day helps against bronchitis and asthma.
+According to The World's Healthiest Foods, the leaves of the Fig Tree have anti-diabetic properties, reducing the amount of insulin needed by diabetics who require insulin injections.
+Drinking 3-4 cups a day helps against bronchitis and asthma.
 Bathing in it stimulates circulation and takes away discoloration of bruises, but be careful not to go out into the sun after applying to the skin because the psoralens in the fig leaf will cause serious sun burn.
 Psoralen is used to treat psoriasis and eczema.